 Joo Ok – 1 Michelin Star

 Joo Ok is a modern Korean restaurant that differentiates itself from others by serving small bites with enhanced acidity or small glasses of different kinds of vinegar.
 The concept was created by chef Shin Chang-ho.
 There are 30 types in stock and it is great for increasing a person’s appetite.
 Most of their ingredients are from Jeju Island.
-Their signature dish is their duck which is topped with shaved truffle on top.
+However, their signature dish is their duck which is topped with shaved truffle on top.